 When a list of values is specified, the attribute name/value pair must be enclosed in double quotes.
 Depending on the shell being used, nested double quote characters may need to be preceded by an escape character, which is usually a '\' character.
-Valid attribute names for this command: virtual_fc_mappings Comma separated list of virtual fibre channel adapter mappings, with each mapping having the following format: virtual-slot-number/vios-lpar-name/vios-lpar-ID [/vios-virtual-slot-number] The first 2 '/' characters must be present.
+Attributes that can be specified when validating or migrating a partition: virtual_fc_mappings Comma separated list of virtual fibre channel adapter mappings, with each mapping having the following format: virtual-slot-number/vios-lpar-name/vios-lpar-ID [/vios-virtual-slot-number] The first 2 '/' characters must be present.
 The last '/' character is optional, but it must be present if vios-virtual-slot-number is specified.
 Optional values may be omitted.
 Optional values are vios-lpar-name or vios-lpar-ID (one of those values is required, but not both), and vios-virtual-slot-number.
 For example: